 - Chill the dough for at least 1 hour.
 This will keep the dough from sticking to your hands as you roll it into balls later, plus improve the texture of the cookie.

 - Once the dough has chilled, roll it into 1-inch diameter balls and place them equally on a parchment-lined cookie sheet.

-- Bake at 375 F for 10 minutes, until the bottoms of the cookies are golden brown.
-Do not let the tops and sides of the cookies brown.
+- Bake at 375 F for 10 minutes, until the bottoms are golden brown.
+Do not let the tops and sides brown.

-- Let the cookies cool for a few minutes as you sift the 1 cup of powdered sugar into a bowl.
+- Let them cool for a few minutes as you sift the 1 cup of powdered sugar into a bowl.
 Roll the warm cookies in the powdered sugar, then let them cool completely, about 20 minutes.
 Re-roll in powdered sugar before serving.

-- Store leftover cookies covered with plastic wrap or in an airtight container at room temperature.
+- Store leftovers covered with plastic wrap or in an airtight container at room temperature.
 Freeze for longer storage.